zemian/firepage/readme.md

         "child_menu_links": []
       }
     ```
-* "files_to_menu_links": Optionally remap file or dir name in generated menu_links with better label or hide it completely.
+* "files_to_menu_links": Remap file or dir name in generated menu_links with better label or hide it completely.
   If `hide` attribute is set, then it only hide from menu link, but it will still shows in Admin interface.
     ```
       "files_to_menu_links": {